The usual dose is 3-6 tablets taken twice a day. Break up the tablets in your mouth before you swallow.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Celevac® Tablets 500 mg; Amdipharm Mercury Company Limited, The electronic Medicines Compendium.
-Dated December 2013.
+Manufacturer's PIL, Celevac® Tablets 500 mg; Concordia International (formerly AMCo Ltd), The electronic Medicines Compendium.
+Dated March 2016.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.